boini12/GreenCommunity/README.md

      style="float: left; margin-right: 10px;" />

+The Homeactivity consist of two major functionality.
+First of all, the user can choose a distance.
+Either 5k or 10km.
+This distance is important for the ads that will be displayed.
+All of them will have to be in a < distance range, to the current Location of the user.
-The Homeactivity consist of one major functionality.
-This is the "Explore ads in your area" in the middle of the screen.
-This button redirects the user to the AdListActivity, if a user is logged-in, or to the LoginOrSignUpActivity, if no user is logged-in yet.
+In addition to that, the "Explore ads in your area" button in the middle of the screen redirects the user to the AdListActivity, if a user is logged-in, or to the LoginOrSignUpActivity, if no user is logged-in yet.

 In the HomeActivity the user can also use the Navigation Drawer on the top-left.
-The Navigation Drawer will be further explained in a another chapter.
+The Navigation Drawer will be further explained here: [Navigation Drawer](#navigating-between-activites).

 ### LoginOrSignUpActivity